learn-co-curriculum/angular-basics/README.md

 You don't necessarily need to know what this code means just yet, but you can see that there is no Javascript involved and our HTML goes right back to the view.
 The code becomes much cleaner and a lot easier to write.

+### The ViewModel

+The ViewModel controls and maintains states of your view and data.
+It serves as a mediator for communication between your view and your controllers.
+This can be a handful at first, but lets imagine it as a real-world secretary to better understand it.

+1. The big boss tells the secretary to inform him of any calls received
+2. The secretary picks up a call and records the purpose of the call
+3. The secretary then tells the big boss about the call

+In this case, the:

+* secretary -> ViewModel
+* big boss is the